Princess Eyi

-Princess Eyi (died 80 BCE), was a Chinese princess, the daughter of Emperor Wu of Han and sister of Emperor Zhao of Han.
+Princess Eyi (Before 94 BC - died 80 BCE) was a Chinese princess, the daughter of Emperor Wu of Han and sister of Emperor Zhao of Han.

 Life

 Her precise date of birth and the identity of her mother remain undisclosed in historical records.
 She is prominently recognized for her political engagements and involvement in various conspiratorial activities.

 When her younger brother, Emperor Zhao, ascended to the throne at the age of 8, she assumed control of the state seals and was conferred the title of Grand Princess.
 This honor, typically reserved for daughters born to an empress, was bestowed upon her along with 13,000 fiefs.
 She was assumed guardianship of the emperor and played a pivotal role within the royal family, overseeing the administration of the imperial palaces.
 Enjoying the emperor's profound respect akin to that accorded to his mother, she wielded unrestricted authority in appointing and dismissing officials within the inner palace, regardless of gender.
 Additionally, she controlled access to the palaces, managed the emperor's personal finances, including income and expenditures, and determined the composition and duties of the palace guards.
 Consequently, she wielded significant influence in the Han court politics, commanding widespread respect and influence that none dared to ignore or underestimate.
 Even the most powerful ministers of the government, such as Huo Guang and Shangguan Jie, held her in high regard and relied on her counsel.
 Shangguan Jie, in particular, sought her assistance in his political maneuvers and conspiratorial undertakings.